-- Additionally, get some exercise by taking a hike up Piestewa Peak right in the heart of Phoenix.
+Travel around Phoenix by the new Piestewa Peak right in the heart of Phoenix.

 - And if you love art, know that every first Friday of the month hundreds of galleries and shops are open to the public for a city-wide art walk.

-Hotel prices range from $40 to several hundred, and the average cost for one night at a hotel is only $113.
+Hotel prices range from $48 to several hundred, and the average cost for one night at a hotel is only $113.
 Use the hotel search on Museum Day Live is an annual event at the NASA Rocket enter that celebrates “boundless curiosity” hosted by the Smithsonian magazine.
 Tour the space camp and robotics camp at the largest spaceflight museum in the world.

 For free entertainment, locals love: